teaghan/AI-Enhanced-Education/index.md

 ## Best Practices

-Explore some guidelines for effectively using AI in education:
+Explore guidelines for effectively using AI in education:

 - [Best Practices for AI-Enhanced Education](./md_files/best_practices.html)